apacheli/discord-api-libs/CONTRIBUTING.md

 ## Removing a library
 If you wish to remove a library, please make sure to contact the person who submitted that library, or the author of the library for approval.
 We will remove the library from out list if so.
-IF the library was deleted, we can safely remove it.